hazelcast/hazelcast-reference-manual/src/EntryProcessorOptimizations.md

 one or more partitions.
 The design of entry processor assumes users have fast user code execution of the `process()` method.
 In the pathological case where the code that is very heavy and executes in multi-milliseconds, this may create a bottleneck.

-We have slow user code detection which can be used to log a warning controlled by the following system properties:
+We have a slow user code detector which can be used to log a warning controlled by the following system properties:

 - `hazelcast.slow.operation.detector.enabled` (default: true)
 - `hazelcast.slow.operation.detector.threshold.millis` (default: 10000)

 The defaults catch extremely slow operations but you should set this much lower, say to 1ms, at development time to catch entry processors that could be problematic in production.
-These are good candidates for our optimisations.
+These are good candidates for our optimizations.
+Please see the [Slow Operation Detector section](#slow-operation-detector) for more information.

-We have two optimisations:
+We have two optimizations:

-- `Offloadable` which moves execution off the parititon thread to an executor thread
+- `Offloadable` which moves execution off the partition thread to an executor thread
 - `ReadOnly` which means we can avoid taking a lock on the key

-These are enabled very simply by implementing thse interfaces in your `EntryProcessor`.
+These are enabled very simply by implementing these interfaces in your `EntryProcessor`.

 As of 3.9, these optimizations apply to the following IMap methods only: